 On Bob and Alice's roadtrip, they come along an old roadside manor.
 In front of it, they see a sign saying, "George Washington Slept Here"!
 How exciting!

-- Chuck Norris slept in The Voynich Hotel, a fact acknowledged by most people who reside in the island in which the story takes place.
-He left a small pouch with his teeth, which apparently means he was defeated by the hotel owner, who is a Masked Luchador.
+- Chuck Norris slept in The Voynich Hotel, a fact acknowledged by most people who reside in Blefuscu, the island in which the story takes place.
+He rented the VIP room at the top of the hotel, and left a small pouch with his teeth, which apparently were taken by the hotel owner himself, in an impromptu match.

 - In Heathers, psychotic teenager Jason Dean's father, who runs a demolition company, laments that a historical society is trying to keep him from tearing down a hotel.
 The reason given is that Glen Miller and his band once spent the night there.